m-henke/Virtuous-Webhook/readme.md

 Campaign ID == 0 means that it is an archived campaign

 When creating the database in the fix segment function if there is a segment that doesn't match to a gift in the last 5 years it is skipped and not added to the local database

+It will take atleast an hour to run the create_database script The get communication function contains commented code
+    some of it is there for testing purposes as running the function take about 600 api calls So if you need to test it uncomment the code that saves it to a json file run it and save it
+    then comment everything except for the code that reads the json file and returns it It also contains code that can do all of this in one query however Virtuous API is broken so it won't work if it works in the future it might be worth updating this